AaronXu9/VLS-Benchmark-Dataset/api_client/README.md

 ## Notes

-- **Endpoints**: The client uses the `/api` endpoints of the DrugBench website.
+- **Endpoints**: The client uses the `/api` endpoints of the PLATE-VS website.
 - **Rate Limiting**: Be respectful of the server; the client includes 1-second delays between batch downloads.
 - **SDF Downloads**: SDF files are downloaded as `.tar.gz` archives from S3 (via signed URLs).

 ## Files

-- `drugbench_client.py` - Main client implementation
+- `platevs_client.py` - Main client implementation
-- `drugbench_example.ipynb` - Jupyter notebook with interactive examples
+- `platevs_example.ipynb` - Jupyter notebook with interactive examples
 - `requirements.txt` - Python dependencies
 - `README.md` - This documentation